heyLu/w/tricks.md

     - `git pull --ff-only` (`git pull --rebase` if it complains)
     - `git merge -ff-only` (i like merge commits for everything)
     - `git diff --word-diff` when you can't see the change
+    - `git diff --staged`, to see changes about to be committed
 * makefiles
     - minimal, tracks "dependencies", general rules
     - most recent/common rule on top (`make` will execute it)